The 17 Best Historical Anime to Watch

 The setting for this anime isn’t purely historic - it moves between modern and classical Japan.
 However, given its subject matter, the show captures a strong historical feel.

 The story follows Yotarou, an ex-yakuza who was inspired by a rakugo performance by Yakumo while in prison and now seeks to learn under his tutelage.
-While working together, Yotarou learns about Yakumo's time as a young apprentice.

 This josei anime has a wonderful feel and flow, depicting passion for an age-old craft and the relationships it creates between the main characters.